Getting Started with WiFi on Raspberry PI Pico W and MicroPython

 Briefly, you can install it by:

-2. then plugging the USB cable into your PC
+- then plug the USB cable into your PC

 WiFi Scan